Best Things to Do in Thaa Atoll Maldives 2026: Pristine Reefs, Sandbanks & Authentic Culture & More

 Immersed in paradise: Snorkeling through schools of tropical fish in the untouched reefs of Thaa Atoll.

-Several documented dive sites illustrate the diversity of Thaa Atoll diving.
-Gorgonian Garden is recognized for drift diving and impressive sea fans alongside manta rays and turtles.
-Olhugiri Kandu is known for pelagic activity including whitetip reef sharks, tuna, and eagle rays.
-7-Up offers vibrant soft corals and reef fish diversity.
-Caribbean Garden provides beginner-friendly topography with macro opportunities and schooling batfish.
-Dutch Divide attracts advanced divers interested in unique marine species such as spider crabs and barracudas.
-Thimarafushi Reefs are noted for high visibility coral plateaus with reef sharks and rays, located near Thimarafushi, which serves as a key access point within the atoll.
+A number of reported diving sites depict the Thaa Atoll diving diversity.
+Gorgonian Garden is known by the drift diving and spectacular sea fans as well as manta rays and turtles.
+Olhugiri Kandu is the place of pelagic life such as whitenip reef sharks, tuna, and eagle rays.
+7-Up is covered with colorful soft corals and reef fish.
+Caribbean Garden offers topography that is beginner friendly with macro opportunities and schooling batfish.
+Dutch Divide is also appealing to high level divers who are interested in the distinctive marine life like spider crabs and barracudas.
+Thimarafushi Reefs are characterized by large visibility coral plateaus that are home to reef sharks and rays and are also found in Thimarafushi which is a major access point in the atoll.

 Sandbank Picnics & Island Hopping in Thaa Atoll